Annin Flagmakers: History

-Founded in 1847 by Alexander Annin, the business was previously a ship chandler on Fulton Street, New York City in the 1820s.
+Founded in 1847 by Alexander Annin, the business was previously a ship chandler on Fulton Street, New York City, in the 1820s.
+Among Alexander Annin's activities was custom making small sails.
 By 1847, Annin Flagmakers turned to manufacturing all flags and was soon taken over and run by Alexander's two sons, Benjamin and Edward.
-Located at 99-101 Fulton Street (at the corner of William Street) in Lower Manhattan from 1847 until 1925, the location became known as “Old Glory Corner”.
+Located at 99-101 Fulton Street (at the corner of William Street) in Lower Manhattan from 1847 until 1925, the location became known as "Old Glory Corner".
 Needing more space, Annin opened a location on Fifth Avenue at the corner of 16th Street.
 The showroom, corporate offices and custom sewing department moved to this space in 1910 and remained until 1960 when the offices moved to New Jersey.

 With rising demand for American flags during World War I, Annin built a modern five-story, 34000 sqft manufacturing building in Verona, New Jersey that opened in 1918 at a cost of $155,655.
 When a 28000 sqft addition was completed in 1925, the Fulton Street location was closed.
 Two months before the closure, a large fire struck Fulton Street, but luckily Annin's location was spared.

 One of Annin's early commissions was flags for the inauguration of Zachary Taylor as President of the United States in 1849.
 In 1850 Annin provided flags for concerts by Swedish singer Jenny Lind displayed on a national tour produced by showman P. T. Barnum.
 In 1851 Annin made flags for Queen Victoria of Great Britain for the Queen's "Great Exhibit of the Works of Industry of All Nations" in London, considered by historians to be the first World's Fair.